 MSOE accepts alternative loans, or private student loans, which are issued by a lending institution; they are not part of the federal government guaranteed loan programs.
-Parents or students looking to apply for Alternative Loans for the upcoming academic school year should apply after April 1 of the current year (for example April 1, 2021 for the 2021-2022 school year).
+Parents or students looking to apply for Alternative Loans for the upcoming academic school year should apply after April 1 of the current year (for example April 1, 2023 for the 2023-2024 school year).

-It is important for you to complete the FAFSA annually to ensure your eligibility is calculated for federal loan, grant, and Work-Study programs before you borrow from an alternative loan program.
-You as the borrower may qualify for Federal student financial assistance under the Title IV Financial Aid program.
-Please see the Loans page for a comprehensive listing of loan opportunities available to students and parents.
+It is important for students to complete the FAFSA annually to ensure their eligibility is calculated for federal loan, grant, and Work-Studyprograms before borrowing from an alternative loan program.
+The student borrower may qualify for federal student financial assistanceunder the Title IV Financial Aid programs.
+Please see the loans page for a comprehensive listing of loan opportunities available to students and parents.